-- 0 No. A signal is not required with this chemical injection.
+- No. A signal is not required with this chemical injection.
 Chemicals will inject without operator intervention. - 1 Yes.
 A signal is required with this chemical injection.
-The signal will start when all conditions for the chemical (temperature and/or level) are satisfied.
-The actual injection will begin only after the signal is cancelled, as below.

-During normal operation (formula running), this keystroke cancels the operator signal and allows chemical injection to begin if this decision is set to I=Yes.
+The signal will start when all conditions for the chemical are satisfied.
+The actual injection will begin only after the signal is cancelled, as below. - During normal operation (formula running), this keystroke cancels the operator signal and allows chemical injection to begin if this decision is set to l=Yes.